gpuweb/gpuweb/design/ErrorHandling.md

  - *Debugging*: Getting errors synchronously during development, to break in to the debugger.
  - *Telemetry*: Collecting error logs in deployment, for bug reporting and telemetry.
  - *Recovery*: Recovering from recoverable errors (like out-of-memory on resource creation).
+ - *Fallback*: Tearing down the application and falling back, e.g. to WebGL, 2D Canvas, or static content.

 Meanwhile, error handling should not make the API clunky to use.